 Add a loop at the top of the heart, so you can hang it up (on the tree, on a door handle, etc).
 You can also add some beads, glitter glue, etc. We went for the simple look and used this plain ribbon that says “God Jul”.
 Which, as you will remember, has nothing to do with God!

-Okay, we’re done at the craft table for today.
+Okay, we’re done!
 Don’t forget to tidy up after yourself and check back here tomorrow when we open the next door!